bekk/bekk-christmas/post/functional/an-overview-of-the-monad.md

 authors:
   - Ragnhild Aalvik
 ---
+## You're using monads!

+I'm sure most of you are already using monads, even without knowing it.
+You see, monads are hidden behind various names in different programming languages. `Promises`, `Tasks`, `Maybes`, `Optionals`, and `Lists` are all examples of monads :exploding_head:

 ## Some context

 A monad is a concept that belongs to a branch of mathematics called _category theory_, where it was introduced in the 1960s.
 It wasn't until the 1990s that monads were found useful in programming.
 In category theory, a monad can be defined like this:

 > _Definition 1.
 A monad over a category C is a triple (T,η,µ) where T : C → C is a functor, η : idC → T and µ : T^2 → T are natural transformations such that:_
+>
 > µA ◦ TµA = µA ◦ µTA\
 > µA ◦ ηTA = idTA = µA ◦ TηA